ccxt/ccxt/wiki/Manual.md

 With certain currencies, like AEON, BTS, GXS, NXT, SBD, STEEM, STR, XEM, XLM, XMR, XRP, an additional argument `tag` is usually required by exchanges.
 The tag is a memo or a message or a payment id that is attached to a withdrawal transaction.
 The tag is mandatory for those currencies and it identifies the recipient user account.

+Be careful when specifying the `tag` and the `address`.
+The `tag` is **NOT an arbitrary user-defined string** of your choice!
+You cannot send user messages and comments in the `tag`.
+The purpose of the `tag` field is to address your wallet properly, so it must be correct.
+You should only use the `tag` received from the exchange you're working with, otherwise your withdrawal transaction might not arrive to its destination ever.

 ### Withdraw

 ```JavaScript